Food hygiene rating scheme

 Request a re-score

-Use this service if you've taken steps to improve your practices and you'd like to be re-scored before your next routine food inspection.
+Use this service if you have taken steps to improve your practices and you would like to be re-scored before your next routine food inspection.

 Being re-scored does not necessarily mean that you will receive a higher score.

-From the 1 July 2018, you'll need to pay £160 if you want your food hygiene rating re-scored.
+From 1 April 2023 you will need to pay £183 if you want your food hygiene rating re-scored.

-- the address of your business including postcode
+- the address and contact details of your business